-Losses generated in the sale of capital assets for which the 10% special tax was prepaid, shall be adjusted according to the income tax rate in force applicable to this kind of transaction at the moment of the sale of such assets, before the use or carry over of said loss by the corporation.
-According to the above, such loss will be adjusted by a formula or fraction, where the numerator will be the 10% rate and the denominator will be the income tax rate in force at the date on which the sale of the asset took place.
+Losses generated in the sale of capital assets for which the 10% or 12% special tax was prepaid, shall be adjusted according to the income tax rate in force applicable to this kind of transaction at the moment of the sale of such assets, before the use or carry over of said loss by the corporation.
+According to the above, such loss will be adjusted by a formula or fraction, where the numerator will be the 10% or 12% rates, as applicable, and the denominator will be the income tax rate in force at the date on which the sale of the asset took place.